 on some of the materials I have found most useful.

 The Genki Series: Perhaps the most commonly used textbook out there, as well as most easy to use.
 This elementary course is 23 chapters long and offers 300+ kanji, as well as easy to understand grammar points.
-I think it's main weak point is a lack
+I think its main weak point is a lack of in-depth

 If you want to learn the Japanese language "Nihongo",you came to the right place!